-- For applicants for employment we may analyse data you provide as part of your application or notes taken during interview as part of the decision-making process.
+- For applicants for employment, we may analyse data you provide as part of your application or notes were taken during the interview as part of the decision-making process.

 There are certain circumstances under which we may disclose your personal information to third parties.
 These are as follows: